Kieran-Greeley/Citi-Forage-TSD-Job-Simulation/README.md

-# Citi-Forage-TSD-simulation

-Citi ICG Technology Software Development Job Simulation on Forage - July 2024
+# Citi ICG Technology Software Development Job Simulation on Forage - July 2024
  * Completed a job simulation involving hypothetical tasks to improve Citi's loan management system and stock market risk reporting
  * Created a state diagram of the loan management process using the Unified